awsdocs/aws-iot-docs/developerguide/jit-provisioning.md

 + `AWS::IoT::Certificate::SerialNumber`
 + `AWS::IoT::Certificate::Id`

 The values for these provisioning template parameters are limited to what JITP can extract from the subject field of the certificate of the device being provisioned\.
 The certificate must contain values for all of the parameters in the template body\.
 The `AWS::IoT::Certificate::Id` parameter refers to an internally generated ID, not an ID that is contained in the certificate\.
 You can get the value of this ID using the `principal()` function inside an AWS IoT rule\.

+**Note**
+You can provision devices using AWS IoT Core just\-in\-time provisioning \(JITP\) feature without having to send the entire trust chain on devices' first connection to AWS IoT Core\.
+Presenting the CA certificate is optional but the device is required to send the [Server Name Indication \(SNI\)](https://datatracker.ietf.org/doc/html/rfc3546#section-3.1) extension when they connect\.

 The following JSON file is an example of a complete JITP template\.
 The value of the `templateBody` field must be a JSON object specified as an escaped string and can use only the values in the preceding list\.
 You can use a variety of tools to create the required JSON output, such as `json.dumps` \(Python\) or `JSON.stringify` \(Node\)\.
 The value of the `roleARN` field must be the ARN of a role that has the `AWSIoTThingsRegistration` attached to it\.
 Also, your template can use an existing `PolicyName` instead of the inline `PolicyDocument` in the example\. \(The first example adds line breaks for readability, but you can copy and paste the template that appears directly below it\.\)